KaiNorberg/PatchworkOS/README.md

 include $(COMP_DIR)/Make.comp.rules
 ```

 This `.mk` file describes our component to the build system, giving it its name, version, type and most importantly what devices it can handle.
-In this case we specify `BOOT_ALWAYS` which is a special device that the module manager will pretend to have received during boot, allowing modules that specify it to always be loaded.
+In this case we specify `BOOT_ALWAYS` which is a special device that the module manager will pretend was attached during boot, allowing modules that specify it to always be loaded.

-This means that there will be a symlink at `/comp/.index/devices/BOOT_ALWAYS/hello` pointing to our component at `/comp/hello/1.0.0`.
+> Note that the `hello.mk` will cause the build system to create a symlink at `/comp/.index/devices/BOOT_ALWAYS/hello` pointing to our component at `/comp/hello/1.0.0`.

-We are now able to write the actual module, we create a `src` directory within `comp/hello` within which we create a `hello.c` file containing the included code:
+We are now able to write the actual module, we will create a `src` directory within `comp/hello` within which we create a `hello.c` file containing the included code:

 ```c
 #include <kernel/module/module.h>